2017 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 Note that you must complete an energy assessment of your home by a certified energy advisor before and after the renovations, and they must include at least two “eligible” upgrades (other criteria also must be met).
 This includes things like upgrading your furnace, boiler, hot water heater, or windows/doors/skylights with Energy Star models, and/or upgrading your insulation or window sealing.

-These rebates are for homeowners who are Enbridge customers.
+These rebates are for homeowners who reside in the Enbridge Gas territory even if you’re not a customer.

 Get up to $2,100 in incentives via their Home Energy Conservation program (including a $150 “instant rebate” on the cost of the first energy audit).